Biden postpones Georgia trip for Abrams

-ATLANTA (AP) — Former Vice President Joe Biden is putting off a campaign trip on behalf of Georgia governor hopeful Stacey Abrams.
+ATLANTA (AP) — Former Vice President Joe Biden is putting off a campaign trip on behalf of Stacey Abrams, Georgia’s Democratic gubernatorial candidate.

-Biden had planned to come Thursday to Georgia.
-The Abrams campaign says he will reschedule for October.
+Biden had planned to come Thursday to Georgia, but the Abrams campaign and Biden’s office say he will reschedule for October during the closing stretch of her battle with Republican Brian Kemp.
+A Biden aide cited a scheduling conflict.

+Biden is ramping up his midterm campaign travel as he mulls whether to run for president in 2020.

 Abrams would be the first black female governor in U.S. history.
 Biden already has endorsed her.

-The campaign didn’t cite a reason for the change, but it may help Biden and Abrams avoid competition for attention.
+President Donald Trump has backed Kemp, and Vice President Mike Pence is expected to be in Georgia soon on Kemp’s behalf.

 Most Read Nation & World Stories